isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 **Authorization**

+Some, but not all, of the endpoints require authorization.
+This authorization is not related to controlled-access data: these endpoints do not operate on or directly return any controlled data.
+Instead, authorization is related to saving or retrieving cohorts because cohorts are *private* to the user who creates a cohort (and anyone the cohort owner chooses to share the cohort with).
-Some of the endpoints require authorization.
-Scripts are provided to access these endpoints from the command line.
+Helper scripts, described below, are provided to access these endpoints from the command line.

-**Note:** In order for authorization to work properly, the user must have logged into the `web application <https://isb-cgc.appspot.com/>`_ at least once.
+**Note:** Prior to using any endpoints that require authorization, a user must have signed into the `web application <https://isb-cgc.appspot.com/>`_ at least once.

 Step 1: User runs::